-This weeks blog comes from our overseas guest blogger TC who has been racing again and putting us all to shame with another first class performance in the ASTC Gunsan Long Distance Triathlon.
+This weeks blog comes from our overseas guest blogger TC who has been racing again and putting us all to shame with another first class performance in the ASTC Gunsan Long Distance Triathlon Asian Championships 2018.
 He’s made your life even easier by putting together a YouTube video of the race that you should check out here.
+Check out his recent review of the Melbourne triathlon as well for more insight.

 During the first quarter of 2018 I had a chance to meet an executive from Korea Triathlon.
 I agreed to join their inaugural event ; ASTC Gunsan Long Distance Triathlon and help them to promote this event among Thai triathletes.